mmbmf1/mmbmf1/posts/postgresql-fdw-pipeline.md

 - **Cloud → On-prem** data pipelines

 The clean separation between foreign server connections and local processing means the heavy lifting happens in PostgreSQL while maintaining full SQL query capabilities.

+Once data is synchronized, you can query it through Next.js API routes (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)) or process it for specific use cases like geospatial data (see [postgresql-nextjs-geojson-pipeline.md](./postgresql-nextjs-geojson-pipeline.md)).